Global well-posedness and exponential decay of 2D nonhomogeneous Navier-Stokes and magnetohydrodynamic equations with density-dependent viscosity and vacuum: Introduction

 the nonhomogeneous Navier-Stokes equations \eqref{1.1}--\eqref{1.3} with $\mathbf{b}=\mathbf{0}$ have a unique global strong solution $(\rho\geq0,\mathbf{u})$, which satisfies \eqref{1.5} and \eqref{lv1.2} with $\mathbf{b}=\mathbf{0}$ and $\sigma=\frac{\underline{\mu}}{d^2\|\rho_0\|_{L^\infty}}$. \end{theorem}

 \begin{remark} Compared with \cite{HW2014}, on one hand, there is no need to impose the compatibility condition on the initial data despite the presence of vacuum.
-On the other hand, exponential decay rates of the solution is a new result. \end{remark}
+On the other hand, the exponential decay rate of the solution is a new result. \end{remark}

 \begin{remark} We remark that the smallness condition \eqref{C2} allows any given large initial data $(\rho_0,\mathbf{u}_0)$ satisfying \eqref{A2} provided that the viscosity $\mu$ is a positive constant, which is in sharp contrast to \cite{L2020} where the smallness assumption on $\|\rho_0\|_{L^\infty}$ is needed. \end{remark}